This was the first time I was at the CppCon, and it was an overwhelming experience for me.

 Keynote: Concepts: The Future of Generic Programming by Bjarne Stroustrup (MD, MorganStanley)

 Bjarnes talk was not technical but presented the key ideas as the design principles of concepts.
 He started his presentation with the motivation and history of concepts.
 Concepts have a long history in C++.
 Alexander Stepanov (father of the Standard Template Library) with his book Elements of Programming is their main inspiration.

 Bjarne also talked about the benefits of concepts.
 We will get specific error messages, specify our intent, make our code more readable, and give the compiler optimisation hints.

 HasAdd but support interoperability.
-Concepts are not type of types such as type classes, because the can take types and values.
+Concepts are not typed of types such as type classes, because they can take types and values.
 Now the question is.
-Who should concepts look like?
+What should concepts look like?
 Concepts can model mathematical ideas such as group or ring, but also concrete ideas such as Number or Sortable.
 You can define your one concept or build concepts based on existing ones.
 Bjarne also answered the question: What are their design principle: